 Software Configuration Options

 Sage 100 Contractor delivers integrated estimating, production, accounting, and reporting that you just don’t get with basic off-the-shelf accounting software like QuickBooks.
 It provides construction-specific features that help you streamline workflow and improve efficiency.
-At the same time, Sage 100 is designed for simplicity so it doesn’t overwhelm your accounting personnel with too many options, fields, and functions that can be confusing and unnecessary to smaller contractors and construction companies.
+At the same time, Sage 100 Contractor is designed for simplicity so it doesn’t overwhelm your accounting personnel with too many options, fields, and functions that can be confusing and unnecessary to smaller contractors and construction companies.

 Sage 300 Construction, on the other hand, is well-suited for larger construction firms that want to fine-tune the software around their unique workflow processes.
 With a wider range of features and configuration options, you can personalize the function and behavior of individual screens, fields, transactions, and tasks throughout Sage 300 CRE.
 In short, a larger range of options and added level of control allows you to create customized workflow that is tailored to your company’s exact needs.